Try cooking ribeyes in the slow cooker with sweet potatoes. Haven’t tried it yet? You’re missing out.

 Another idea hubs and I discussed was putting the steaks on the grill after cooking in the slow cooker.
 You may want to try that as well.
 Take them out of the slow cooker and grill for five minutes or less to add a smoked flavor.

-Have you cooked steak in your slow cooker?
+Have you tried cooking ribeyes in the slow cooker?
 If so, let me know how you cooked yours.